10 MFA Programs for the Budget-Conscious

 With that in mind, here are 10 programs for the cost-conscious to get started with, based on the institution’s financial transparency and publicly available data.

 Indianapolis, where Butler University is located, boasts a low cost of living in what is still a relatively major city, Indiana’s largest.
 As a private school, residency conditions do not apply, and Butler’s tuition and fees run about 16K a year.
 The MFA was established in 2008 and matriculates upwards of 15 students annually.
 There are a wide variety of scholarships available, including many that are not linked to instruction.
 Butler offers some paid teaching positions for second year students; in any given cohort, about half of enrollees would be eligible.
-As a university rooted in a Christian religious tradition, Butler will not be right for everyone, even if many of its degree programs are firmly secular.
+As a university founded in a Christian religious tradition, Butler may not be right for everyone, even though its mission and degree programs (including the MFA) are firmly secular.
 However, with funding, this very small school can be an economical choice in a Midwest capital.

 Founded in 1978, the Eastern Washington University program offers full and partial funding for many students in poetry, fiction, and nonfiction.
 A land-grant institution in Washington state that is closer to Idaho than Seattle, the MFA is housed in Spokane, a small walkable city with low living costs.
 A two year program, students who are not fully funded in their first year through a teaching assistantship have a chance to get second-year funding and stipend through community-based programs and publishing, including with the literary journal Willow Springs Magazine.
 EWU’s tuition is on the lower end, at $12,704 a year.
 Through a western states partnership, those who reside in Alaska, Arizona, Colorado, Hawaii, Idaho, Montana, or Nevada do not have to establish residency.
 A unique aspect of EWU is that classes are largely held in the evenings, making it possible to hold a day job if needed.